 The Maria Sibylla Merian Garden:

 How much will it cost you to visit Nuremberg Castle?
-Here are the admission prices for 2019:
+Here are the admission prices:

 NOTE: If you plan to visit many attractions in Nuremberg, getting a Nuremberg Card might make sense.
 Castle entry is free with it!
 Click here to check prices.